Evasion Adversarial Attacks Remain Impractical Against ML-based Network Intrusion Detection Systems, Especially Dynamic Ones: Taxonomy of Practicality Isues of Adversarial Attacks Against ML-NIDS

-The majority of the adversarial attacks were designed and tested in the literature using computer vision datasets \cite{apruzzese2022position}.\textbf{ Because of the focus on the computer vision datasets, it is not clear if these attacks will be applicable in the same way to the network/cybersecurity domain which has more adversaries and more security constraints and measures, making it much more complicated to evade.}

-So, in this section, we explore the issues and challenges of adversarial attacks against ML-NIDS and present them in a taxonomy illustrated in figure \ref{fig:Practicality} to highlight the gap between the research and real-world scenarios.
+In this section, we explore the issues and challenges of adversarial attacks against ML-NIDS.
+Our taxonomy, illustrated in Figure \ref{fig:Practicality}, highlights the gap between research and real-world scenarios.
+It offers a different perspective on the practicality of adversarial evasion attacks against NIDS compared to the attack tree by summarizing most reported practicality issues from the literature and our notes within a single Directed Acyclic Graph (DAG).
+This taxonomy aims to bridge the gap between research and real-world scenarios.